apache/kylin/website/docs/deployment/on-premises/intro.md

     date: 08/17/2022
 ---

-Kylin 5.0 support deploy on Hadoop.
+Kylin 5.0 support to deploy on Hadoop.